dwp/dataworks-aws-corporate-data-ingestion/docs/data-engineering-summary.md

 ### calculator.calculationParts
-CalculationParts is very large, but in terms of data received is simpler than most collections.
+CalculationParts is very large (~10TB), but in terms of data received is simpler than most collections.
 For each ID an INSERT record is followed by a DELETE record.
 This helps shortcut the logic to find the latest record, by prioritising DELETE > INSERT.
 For this reason, calculationParts logic code is simpler than that needed for a generic pipeline.